fbpx

 Bavarian Charm

-Leavenworth is a historic town that has transformed itself into a Bavarian-style village, offering visitors a unique and charming atmosphere.
+Leavenworth is a historic town that has transformed into a Bavarian-style village, offering visitors a unique and charming atmosphere.

 This will probably be the highlight of your Leavenworth day trip from Seattle.